J05HI/juliomrqz-website/content/blog/en/probabilities-and-uncertainty.md

 **Facts:**

-- 8 out of a 1000 women in the low risk group have breast cancer.
+* 8 out of a 1000 women in the low risk group have breast cancer.
-- 9 out of 10 mammograms get it right with women with breast cancer.
+* 9 out of 10 mammograms get it right with women with breast cancer.
-- In 7 women out of a 100 healthy ones, the mammogram gets it wrong (7 false positives in a 100 trials on healthy women).
+* In 7 women out of a 100 healthy ones, the mammogram gets it wrong (7 false positives in a 100 trials on healthy women).

 In a population of 1000 women in this low risk group, 8 will have breast cancer (Figure 2a).
 We need to know now how many of these healthy and non-healthy women will have a positive mammogram.
 In the group of 8 women there is a 90% percent chance of getting a positive mammogram, so 7 out of those 8 will have a positive mammogram (`$ P(+m ❘ C+)=8*9/10 $` or around 7 women).
 In the remaining 992 healthy women, a 7 percent of them will have a positive mammogram, this mean (`$ P(+m ❘ C-)=992*7/100 $` or around 69).
 How many women will have a positive mammogram, either healthy or not?
 The answer is 7+69 or 76 (the union or sum of the joint probabilities or the blue circle in Figure 2b).

-<blog-image src="blog/probabilities-and-uncertainty/figure_2.jpg" width="487" height="257" alt="Figure 2: a) Representation of women with breast cancer to healthy ones. b) The blue circle represents the union of the joint probabilities of getting a positive mammogram in the populations of 'a'.s"></blog-image>
+<blog-image src="blog/probabilities-and-uncertainty-figure_2.jpg" width="487" height="257" alt="Figure 2: a) Representation of women with breast cancer to healthy ones. b) The blue circle represents the union of the joint probabilities of getting a positive mammogram in the populations of 'a'.s"></blog-image>

 If we want to know `$ P(+C ❘ +m) $`, we have to compare the number of women with cancer that actually get positively tested (`$ P(+C,+m) $` or `$ P(C+**∩**+m) $`) against the whole population of positive detections and false positives (the apparently crazy denominator of the Bayesian approach).

 `$ P(+C ❘ +m)=7/76 $` (Seven women out of seventy-six will have breast cancer and positive mammogram).
 That is 9.21% since we have rounded up to integers.

 ## Conclusion

 Both approaches do the same thing but depending on your way of thinking, one will be easier than the other.
 What is important to understand is the concept of uncertainty and how it surrounds everything, from medical tests like mammograms, HIV-tests and even DNA recognition to the weather and games of chance.
 I hope you have gotten a better insight into conditional and joint probability after going through the example.

-If you are interested in uncertainty I recommend the book of Gerd Gigerenzer _**“Reckoning with Risk: Learning to Live with Uncertainty”**_ and as an extra recommendation this one from Nate Silver _**“The Signal and the Noise: Why So Many Predictions Fail-but Some Don't”**_.
-The article of Steven Strogatz can be read here: [http://opinionator.blogs.nytimes.com/2010/04/25/chances-are/](http://opinionator.blogs.nytimes.com/2010/04/25/chances-are/).
+If you are interested in uncertainty I recommend the book of Gerd Gigerenzer ***“Reckoning with Risk: Learning to Live with Uncertainty”*** and as an extra recommendation this one from Nate Silver ***“The Signal and the Noise: Why So Many Predictions Fail-but Some Don't”***.
+The article of Steven Strogatz can be read here: <http://opinionator.blogs.nytimes.com/2010/04/25/chances-are/>.